gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 RT: AOB?
 AS: Next user call is next Monday.
 RT: We could send reminder on general channel.
-We have to discuss what we present for the gammapy team besides demonstration tutorials (???).
+We have to discuss what we present for the gammapy team besides demonstration tutorials.
 AS: I can make some slides, keep it very short.
 RT: 10 min?
 AS agrees.

 RT ends the meeting.